Mum Note: Yes, yes, tragic backstory. I know it is a trope, but this was one of my first EQ characters, and it very much suited her!

 Dance WITH Himmm

-Bringing the dance to a close, Shavanna was more certain now that she'd seen Kavan's spirit out of the corner of her senses as she'd danced.
+Bringing the dance to a close, Shavanna was more certain now that she'd seen Kavan's spirit at the edge of her senses as she'd danced.
 Poor Kavan.
 Too late had she learned that he'd not been dallying with the warrior lass, despite her attempts to the contrary.
 Too late had she learned the true depths of his feelings, through the journal that had been found on his corpse.

 Again, the spirits spoke, this time with the voice of Kavan's father, Shavanna's teacher, Gavin.
 This time the message was different. **Dance WITH himmm**

-With tears streaming down her face, Shavanna reached for the ghostly hands that reached for her, and started a dance created by the spirits just for them.
+With tears streaming down her face so heavily that it partially obscured the tattooed woad on her cheeks, Shavanna reached for the ghostly hands that reached for her, and started a dance created by the spirits just for them.
 It was part recognition of a life-bond gone awry, part absolution, part farewell, part promise for the future ... and totally theirs.

 Determined to try to appear that she wasn't bothered by Kavan's popularity with the women, the young Shavanna had begun flirting with every male she saw, from the local halflings, to the visting folk of other races that passed through the sleepy thicket from all over the lands.
 It became a challenge to prove that she wasn't a "child", but a young woman fully capable of attracting a male.
 Not that she did anything with them once she attracted them, but they didn't seem to mind the flirting games she played.